 CAN REFLEXOLOGY HELP ME TO BECOME PREGNANT?

-Reflexology seems to be a popular choice of complementary therapy to have during the 'preconceptual' period and some clients who have had difficulty in conceiving find that after a course of regular sessions they become pregnant.
-This is usually in cases where there is no obvious cause to low fertility.
+Reflexology is a popular choice of complementary therapy to have during the preconceptual period and some clients who have had difficulty in conceiving find that after a course of regular sessions they become pregnant.
+This is often seen in cases where there is no obvious cause to low fertility.

 Most women will have experienced a delayed or missed period during times of stress which would indicate that stress can have quite a serious impact on hormonal balance.
-Therefore the relaxation effects of reflexology may well go some way to improving a clients chances of conceiving.
-Clients often report they notice less period pain and a more regular cycle with regular treatments which again is something that can help during the preconceptual period.
+Therefore the relaxation effects of reflexology may well go some way to improving a client's chances of conceiving.
+Clients often report they notice less period pain, less pms and a more regular menstrual cycle with weekly or fortnightly treatments.

-It is important that a client doesn't see reflexology purely as a treatment for getting pregnant but it is definitely worth considering if you are feeling a little stressed or anxious.
-Perhaps you are becoming a bit tense about not falling pregnant as quickly as you expected to, or perhaps are experiencing a degree of work-related stress.
-Lifestyle issues are also discussed and other deep relaxation techniques can be offered during these sessions as well.
+It is important that a client doesn't see reflexology purely as a treatment for getting pregnant but it is definitely worth considering if you are feeling stressed or not quite as 'balanced' as you would like.
+Lifestyle issues and the husbands/partners health will also be discussed and advice given as necessary.